unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 You may try out the code [here][parents_table_code_snippet].

 I think now we are at a stage where we can start refactoring the code to meet our third requirement.
 For that I will straight away go to the code editor [here][Dijkstra-Live].
-Now, I leave the refactoring part as an exercise to all of you.
+I leave the refactoring part as an exercise to all of you.
 I will just show the finished product.

 {% highlight python %}
 def find_lowest_cost_node(costs_table, processed_nodes):